gcallah/work/chaps/hegel.md

 cultivate both the external world and themselves.
 It does not overstate things to claim that in the *Phenomenology* labor is a core, constitutive element of human self-consciousness.
-In the absence of labor, a possibility we will consider in the next two sections, we can expect not only impoverishment and alienation---though these are certainly symptoms---but also the unraveling of self-consciousness altogether.
+In the absence of labor, a possibility we will consider in the next section, we can expect not only impoverishment and alienation---though these are certainly symptoms---but also the unraveling of self-consciousness altogether.

 *The Philosophy of Right: Labor in the Market*